-010 AMERICAN CULTURE I 3 UNITS 3 hours lecture
+010 AMERICAN CULTURE I 3 UNITS

 First course in American culture for students to practice applied reading, writing, listening and speaking skills gained in the first two levels of the ESL program.
 Various aspects of American culture such as lifestyles, institutions, values and issues will be studied.
 Pass/No Pass only.
 Non-degree applicable.